syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

-> Note: The case where you want to display column in both ways: you can use SfDataGrid.AutoGenerateColumnsMode. to define columns collection and remaining from items Source.
+N> The case where you want to display column in both ways: you can use SfDataGrid.AutoGenerateColumnsMode. to define columns collection and remaining from items Source.

 ## Column Properties